feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 `todos` is processed by lib/generator-js.js.

 ### Adding a Schema for a Database

+Models for a new database may be added to the generator as follows:

 - Write a module to create the model, e.g. lib/service-specs-to-mongoose.js.
 - If you do not have all the info you need, modify lib/service-specs-expand.js.